Girls Adventure and Mentorship Group

 For girls 9-11

-The vision
+The structure

-On each monthly outing, there will be a focus on learning about ecology and our local landscape, working on earth based craft projects, building outdoor skills and social skills, with time to also just be in nature with good friends and mentors.
-Occasionally, challenging but age appropriate activities will be offered to help them build confidence in their physical, mental, and emotional capabilities.
+On each monthly outing, there will be a focus on learning about ecology and our local landscape, working on earth based craft projects, building outdoor skills, social skills, and playing games, with time to also just be in nature with good friends and mentors.

 Each month a young adult, elder, community member, or mother from the group will join along, so that two adults are with the girls at all times.